This page provides a detailed step-by-step guide for working through a complete AseptSoft project — from opening a module to delivering final exports.

 For each step, assign valve states (Open/Closed), pump states (Running/Stopped), and heat exchanger states (Heating/Bypassed) |

-In "NaOH Circulation": dosing valve Open, supply valves Open, CIP pump Running, HX Heating |
+In "NaOH Circulation": dosing valve Open, supply valves Open, CIP pump Running, HX Heating. |

 |